Chitra1407/chitra-projects/README.md

 # chitra-projects
-This is my first Git Repositary
+This is my first Git Repositary.
+Author - Chitra Soni